hackclub/hackclub/workshops/weather_app/README.md

 Here are some things which you should consider to improve your knowledge of APIs and make some changes in this project as well.

 - You could add different images/[icons](https://erikflowers.github.io/weather-icons/) depending upon the weather type(sunny, rainy etc).
-Research on this point you will get a lot of help from the [API](https://openweathermap.org/weather-conditions#Icon-list) itself.
+The [API](https://openweathermap.org/weather-conditions#Icon-list) itself provides you with the information about displaying the icons.

-- Try to make another card on the right of this where you could display the map of the city entered.
-(You will get to know about some new APIs of Maps)
+- Try to make another card besides the weather card where you could display the map of the city entered.
+(You will get to know about new APIs of Maps)

 - There are many other details which we receive from the API(humidity, pressure etc) that we do not display.
 See what other details we receive and try to display them as well.